mricon/b4/docs/contributor/prep.rst

   * allows you to push the series to a remote and pull it from a different location to continue working on a series
-  * editing the cover letter does not rewrite commit history, which may be easier for working in teams
+  * editing the cover letter does not rewrite commit history, which may be easier when working in teams

   Downsides:

-  * adding new commits is more complicated, because you have to immediately rebase them to be in front of the cover letter
+  * adding new commits is a bit more complicated, because you have to immediately rebase them to be in front of the cover letter
   * you have to rely on the base branch for keeping track of where your series starts